-- 19. Article 49(4) of the Code provided that candidate names were to be set out in alphabetical order on the ballot paper, although it made no reference to the ordering of parties for the proportional vote.
-Article 49(4) has now been deleted.4 This seems to leave open the question of how the candidates (and parties) will now be ordered on the ballot paper. - 20.
-Article 56 sets out the procedure by which the ballot paper is issued.
+- 25. Article 49(4) of the Code provided that candidate names were to be set out in alphabetical order on the ballot paper, although it made no reference to the ordering of parties for the proportional vote.
+Article 49(4) has now been deleted.4 This seems to leave open the question of how the candidates (and parties) will now be ordered on the ballot paper. - 26.
+Articles 55 and 56 set out the procedure by which voters are registered and the ballot papers are issued.
 The first step is for the voter to present his/her identification.
 His/her details are then checked on the voter list.
 The voter signs the list (and is thereby "registered") and is issued with the ballot paper.
 The ballot paper is then sealed by a different member of the electoral commission.
 Article 56(2) has been amended so that this other member of the commission must also verify that the voter is registered in that precinct.
 This appears to be an unnecessary duplication of effort which will considerably slow down the voting process.
 There is, however, a welcome amendment to Article 57(4): it is no longer necessary for a commission member to recheck the voter's ID and verify his/her entitlement to vote immediately before the ballot paper is deposited in the ballot box.